-Lean MVP Management – applying it nowadays
+Lean Minimum Viable Product Management – applying it nowadays

 Transparency is important.
 Your team should know the whole picture behind the product and its lifecycle.
 It will help them to identify blockers or delays and rectify them.
 Use the tools at your disposal to help with that process.
 It could be software or something cloud-based.
 Sometimes, new tracking software can beautifully show the progress of your product.

-Prioritize the works.
+Prioritize the work.
 This will help you to understand the stage your product is on.
 It will aid in adapting to the situation you are in.
 Often, you will gain insight into the user’s priorities.
 It will save you time on developing redundant functionalities.
 What is more important to you: rapid release or highest value?
 Choose wisely following the data you will obtain.

 Track the flow of your product.
 Establish metrics to find out the time spent from the idea stage to the actual testing.
 The flow will show you what product is needed for the precise market.
 So, mind the areas where flow is incompatible with your goals.
 Sometimes you will need to fix the requirements to produce results better and faster.

-Lean MVP Management – summary
+Lean Minimum Viable Product Management – summary

 Lean methodologies help with adding market value to your product rapidly.
 Modern management methods will allow you to be competitive in the fast-changing market.
 Becoming a modern and efficient leader requires a change of your mindset.